A Northern Virginia man sentenced to death a decade ago in a high-stakes murder-for-hire scheme could be a step closer to freedom.

 The ruling, or mandate from the court, took effect Friday.

 The state could now let Mr. Wolfe go free, appeal to the U.S. Supreme Court or retry him.
-Ms. Gibson directed inquiries on those options to the Prince William County Commonwealth's Attorney's office.
-Commonwealth’s Attorney Paul Ebert did not return a phone message seeking comment.
+Ms. Gibson directed inquiries on those options to the Prince William County Commonwealth's Attorney's Office.
+Commonwealth's Attorney Paul B. Ebert did not return a phone message seeking comment.

 "I think it's a small step forward to Wolfe's potential release," said Richard Dieter, executive director of the Death Penalty Information Center.
 "There's still some decisions to be made, but this was a strong criticism of the prosecutors."